 Remove pan from heat.
 Carefully remove the hot jar from the pan.
 Continue to stir the wax/oil mixture until it cools and stiffens.
 Get comfortable; this will take anywhere from 10-20 minutes.

 After the mixture has cooled and stiffened, spot test the cream on an inconspicuous area of the leather.
 Then, be sure to begin with clean leather, apply the cream, gently buffing the leather surface.
-Repeat to build up the waterproof protective coating.
+Repeat to build up the waterproof protective coating—this is key to leather waterproofing.